-H. DIRECTING WARM-UPS
+G. DIRECTING WARM-UPS

-- 1. The MSD is responsible for managing warm-ups with support from the Meet Referee or his/her designee (See Appendix I). - 2.
+- 1. The MSD is responsible for managing warm-ups with support from the Meet Referee or his/her designee (See Appendix H). - 2.
 Invigilator Duties.
-(Appendix J) - 3.
-Warm-Up Marshal Duties (See sections C.2, C.4. and Appendix K) - 3.
-Lifeguard Duties (See sections C.3.g. and Appendix L) - 4.
-COACH RESPONSIBILITY (See section D above)
+(Appendix I) - 3.
+Warm-Up Marshal Duties (See sections B.2, B.4. and Appendix J) - 3.
+Lifeguard Duties (See sections B 3.g. and Appendix K) - 4.
+COACH RESPONSIBILITY (See section C above)

-I. ACCIDENT MANAGEMENT
+H. ACCIDENT MANAGEMENT

-- 1. In the event of any accident involving injury or property damage, the MSD or host facility staff is responsible for managing the situation and the MSD shall complete a USA Swimming Report of Occurrence form which is available as on online submittal document(preferred method) or in hardcopy (See Appendix M). - 2.
+- 1. In the event of any accident involving injury or property damage, the MSD is responsible for managing the situation and shall complete a USA Swimming Report of Occurrence form (See Appendix L). - 2.
 FIRST-AID REQUIREMENTS: Host clubs, through the MSD, are responsible for providing or ensuring the availability of minor first-aid.
 Arranging for trained volunteers or making arrangements with the host facility.